Website privacy notice

 Countries outside of the European Economic Area (EEA) do not always offer the same levels of protection to your personal data, so European law has prohibited transfers of personal data outside of the EEA unless the transfer meets certain criteria.

-Some of our third parties service providers, such as our website hosting, are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our third parties service providers are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.